turbot/steampipe-docs/docs/cloud/integrations/python.md

 ---
 # Connect to Steampipe Cloud from Python

-Since your Steampipe Cloud workspace is just a PostgreSQL database, you can use the standard `psycopg2` adapter to query your workspace database from Python.
+Since your Steampipe Cloud workspace is just a Postgres database, you can use the standard `psycopg2` adapter to query your workspace database from Python.

 The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect Python to Steampipe Cloud.